yairchu/yairchu.github.io/site/posts/what-is-declarative-code.md

 Cons:

-* **Require additional learning**.
-For example if you want mutually exclusive command line options, instead of adding a straightforward if-statement you would need to read the library's documentation to find how to specify this
+* The declarative style **requires additional learning**.
+For example if you want mutually exclusive command line options, instead of adding a straightforward if-statement you would need to read the library's documentation to find out how to specify this
 * The additional **indirections** often require additional digging when debugging
 * **Glass ceilings**: What if what you need to do isn't supported by the libraries?
 You would have to extend library code, which is a more difficult task
-* **Performance**: In some cases, like garbage collection, dynamic typing, or taped-based [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation), we do pay a significant performance price for the work saved from us, and hand-crafted undeclarative low-level code may win over the declarative alternative in the benchmarks
+* **Performance**: In some cases, like garbage collection, dynamic typing, or tape-based [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation), we do pay a significant performance price for the work saved from us.
+Sometimes hand-crafted non-declarative code might win over the declarative alternative in the benchmarks

 In addition to these, declarative code has an additional, perhaps more important advantage, at least for me: *I just like it!*